RUB-SysSec/DroneSecurity/README.md

 We provide sample files in the `samples/` folder.

-The samples were directly dumped from the first stage of the live receiver that *detects* candidate frames and performs no other data processing; it usually hands them directly to the rest of the code that you can test offline.
+The samples were directly dumped from the first stage of the live receiver, that *detects* candidate frames and performs no other data processing; it usually hands them directly to the rest of the code that you can test offline.